 The industrial confidence indicator fell from 1 to -2 (seasonally-adjusted net figures) in the fourth quarter of 2014 and was below the historical average.
 The decline was particularly strong within producers of capital goods.
 A lower level of stock of orders and an expected reduction in output for these producers are the main causes for the fall in manufacturing as a whole.
 Values above zero indicate that total output will grow, while values below zero indicate that total output will fall.
 International comparisons of the industrial confidence indicator are available from Eurostat (EU), The Swedish National Institute of Economic Research and Statistics Denmark.

 Average capacity utilisation for the Norwegian manufacturing industry is somewhat reduced since the third quarter and is estimated at 79.7 per cent at the end of the first quarter of 2015.
 This is the lowest level recorded since the third quarter of 2010.
 The result is below the historical average.
 The decline in capacity utilisation was strongest among manufacturers of capital goods.
 International comparisons of average capacity utilisation are available from Eurostat (EU).

 The survey data was collected in the period from 10 March 2015 to 24 April 2015.

-Assessment of industries in Q3 2014 and the short-term outlook 1
+Assessment of industries in Q4 2014 and the short-term outlook 1

 1 An overall evaluation of the present situation and expected short-term developments.